Alvarodevs/content/src/content/lesson/the-command-line-the-terminal.md

 ## How does it Work?
 ***

 The console is really simple: it’s a black screen that’s always expecting a *command*.
-After you type the desired command and press the `return` key, the computer executes it and shows some feedback with the resulting output on the screen.
+After you type the desired command, and press the `return` key, the computer executes it and shows some feedback with the resulting output on the screen.
 A simple Question <> Answer interface.

 But what is a *command*?